-Montana is the fourth-largest state in the country with one of the smallest populations — a combination that creates more than 350 distinct named places, from cities of 100,000+ to ghost towns of 19.
-This is the complete guide to every Montana city, town, and community worth knowing, organized by region, alphabet, and population.
+Montana is the fourth-largest state in the country with one of the smallest populations — a combination that creates more than 360 distinct named places, from cities of 117,000+ to ghost towns of 19.
+This is the complete guide to every Montana city, town, and community worth knowing, organized by region, alphabet, county, and population.
+Browse by Montana counties.

-- Montana has 129 incorporated municipalities — 51 cities, 76 towns, and 2 consolidated city-county governments — plus more than 200 unincorporated communities.
+- Montana has 129 incorporated municipalities — 51 cities, 76 towns, and 2 consolidated city-county governments — plus more than 200 unincorporated communities and CDPs.

 - Only one Montana city has more than 100,000 residents (Billings).
 The state has eight cities over 10,000 and dozens of small towns under 1,000.

-- This guide includes the full A–Z directory with internal links, the complete population table for 120+ municipalities, regional groupings, and editorial notes on the top 25 places to know.
+- This guide includes the full A–Z directory with county and ZIP code per town, the complete population tables for both incorporated and unincorporated places, regional groupings, a Cities-by-County cross-reference, a Tribal Reservations section, and editorial notes on the top 25 places to know.

 Montana Cities and Towns at a Glance